 - Many types of bacteria live in the mouth.
 They are part of a sticky substance called Plaque.
 Tooth decay is also caused by the same bacteria that secretes acids which dissolve tooth enamel.

-- L. gasseri, L. delbruekii, and L. jensenii are all lactobacilli that can be found in the vagina.
-Infections such as candidiasis and bacterial vaginosis can result from disruptions in the vaginal flora.
+- L. gasseri, L. delbruekii, and L. jensenii are all lactobacilli that can be found in the genitalia.
+Infections such as candidiasis and bacterial vaginosis can result from disruptions in the genitalia flora.

 - Although archaea can be found in the human intestine, their numbers are smaller than the many bacteria species.